Vibeesarma/Quill-Pdf-Chat-Ai-Next-JS-13.5/README.md

 ## React Pdf

 - [react pdf](https://react-pdf.org/) is a great package showing pdf files.
-- also read this npm package [link]() because if this package wants some configuration in `next.config.js` for the run and also you want to import some CSS file like the below one,
+- also read this npm package [link]() because if this package wants some configuration in `next.config.js` for the run and also you want to import some CSS files like the below one,

 ```typescript
 /** @type {import('next').NextConfig} */